 - Uses tables, figures, and/or images to exemplify, support, complement, and/or supplement information provided in the body of the manuscript.

 - Does not exceed 15 typewritten, double-spaced pages (including references).
 Tables, figures, and images do not count toward pages (5 tables/visuals maximum).
-Note: When uploading files during submission, upload the manuscript (body and references) as one file.
-Tables, figures, and images should each be uploaded as separate files.
+Note: When uploading files, the manuscript (body and references) should be uploaded as one file.
+Each table, figure, and image should be uploaded as a separate file.